SarahNWest/todo_v2_app/README.md

 adding a schema to the database

 from command line
 ```
 psql -d expenses < schema.sql
 ```

 from postgres interface (replace the file path with the location of the schema file)
 ```
 \i ~/Documents/LS/RB185/demo_project/schema.sql
 ```

+### Database design

+There are two tables with a one to many relationship.
+Todos references the primary key of the lists table.
+To keep referential integrity we included the constraints `NOT NULL` and `ON DELETE CASCADE`.

+The names for lists and todos use the type `text` because the length of the names is unknown.

+### Preventing SQL injection

+instead of using  `PG::Connection#exec` to execute SQL statements this project uses `PG::Connection#exec_params`.

+See the `query` method in the `DatabasePersistence` class.

+### N + 1 Queries

+Made database interactions more efficient by making SQL queries more specialized.